wodby/ruby/README.md

 ### Bundler

-Since bundler does not have support for global cache your gems installed via `bundle install` will also be installed in `~/.gem` in order to be aware of pre-installed gems with native extensions.
-Directory `~/.gem` (or `/home/wodby/.gem`) is ephemeral by default so with every container restart you'll have to run `bundle install` again.
-To avoid that you can add a bind mount from your host machine to `/home/wodby/.gem`.
+Since bundler does not have support for global cache when you run `bundle install` your gems will be installed in `~/.gem` in order to be aware of pre-installed gems with native extensions.
+Directory `~/.gem` (or `/home/wodby/.gem`) is ephemeral by default so with every container restart you'll have to run `bundle install` again, to avoid that you can add a bind mount from your host machine to `/home/wodby/.gem`.
 If you cannot do that for some reason, you can optimize this process by running `bundle package` so the next time you run `bundle install` it will use gems from `vendor/cache` instead of fetching it from remote.

 ## HTTP server